with-watson/watson-box-skills-lab-docs/README.md

 ### API key & endpoint

-Your Natural Language Understanding service credentials can be found in the service at Service Credentials > New Credentials > Add.
-Then, click View Credentials to copy your API key & URL.
+Your Natural Language Understanding service credentials can be found in the service by selecting `Manage` in the sidebar.
+Then, copy your API key & URL.

 ![Api Key Example](/docs/api_key_example.png)